balakris007/searching-in-python-tkinter/README.md

-install any python IDLE
+install any python IDLE,
-copy it
+copy it,
 save and run